-Summaries of verdicts and settlements are also frequently published in legal newspapers, such as North Carolina Lawyers Weekly (NC Alcove and Reserves), whose website offers an archive search back to 1989 (password required).
-Many legal newspapers from other states, such as the New York Law Journal, can be searched in Westlaw's LEGALNP database.
+Summaries of verdicts and settlements are also frequently published in legal newspapers, such as North Carolina Lawyers Weekly (NC Alcove), whose website offers an archive search back to 1989 (password required).
+Many legal newspapers from other statescan be searched in WestlawNext's LEGALNP database.
+Lexis Advance contains the full text of American Lawyer Media (ALM) publications, such as the New York Law Journal.

 2. Sentencing and Plea Bargain Information

 If sentencing or plea agreements are not provided in PACER/Bloomberg Law, or linked to the court opinion in LexisNexis or Westlaw, general information may also be available in the local or national news media.
 The database America's News is an excellent starting point for researching U.S. news articles from 1985-present.
 For assistance locating older news articles, consult a reference librarian.